 #4: Little attic / monoTone

-A compact attic room with a pastel sunset sky pouring in.
-The sloped ceiling really sells the "attic," and a bed, window-side cushions, polaroid photos strung along the wall, and a green-shaded banker's lamp make for a snug little room. ¥500.
+A compact attic one-room bathed in pastel sunset light.
+The sloped ceiling sells the attic feel, with a bed, window-side cushions, polaroids strung on the wall, and a green-shaded banker's lamp — a small, snug, lived-in space. ¥500, 712 likes as of the compile date.

 #5: Wooden Wind Chime KARAKORO / PokoMart

-A wooden wind chime with a sway-in-the-wind animation and a clattering karakoro sound. ¥600.
-A constant fine swaying animation is baked in — "a world's a little nicer when there's some movement" — making it a decoration asset that adds sound and motion to a space just by placing it.
-Since worlds now support PhysBone, it bundles both a touchable PB version and a lighter non-PB version.
+A wooden wind chime with a swaying animation and a soft clattering sound. ¥600, 615 likes as of the compile date.
+A constant subtle sway is baked in — "a world feels better with a little motion" — making it a decor asset that adds sound and movement just by being placed.
+Following VRChat's world PhysBone support, both a touchable PB version and a lighter no-PB version are included.

 #6: Private room OCs-W01 With DJ Booth / Outlander Campers

-A one-room space built from exposed concrete and orange surface wiring, with a DJ booth. ¥1,000–¥1,500.
-Less a calm private room than an industrial / garage-café look, with a turquoise retro fridge and a circular rug shaped like a record as accents.
+A one-room in raw concrete and exposed orange wiring, built around a DJ booth. ¥1,000–1,500, 568 likes as of the compile date.
+Less a quiet study than an industrial / garage-café space, accented by a turquoise retro fridge and a circular rug styled as a vinyl record.

 Sponsored